Coin grading | UK/Worldwide

-The United states of America grading system deserves a special mention because it seems the most logical and probably the easiest system to learn for a beginner.
+The United States of America grading system deserves special mention because it seems the most logical and probably the easiest system to learn for a beginner.

 A rough idea of the numbers and their equivalent British Grades can be obtained from the details below.

 USA Proof (perfect MS70) (MS64 -MS9 less or more contact points) (MS60-63 UNC- BU) (XF45-AU53) (VF20) (F12) (G4) (P1)

 - There are two subtle differences between the abbreviations.
 It seems in American English ‘Extremely’ begins with an ‘X’ not an ‘E’ so the ‘EF’ for ‘Extremely Fine’ is ‘XF’ for ‘Xtremly Fine’ using the American system.

 - Also, the ‘MS’ is an abbreviation for Mint State and covers the British ‘About UNC’ grade up to BU.

 Probably the most controversial and by far the most important area of coin collecting.